-- □ Note the dates designated by The College for test administration (PRITE: SEPTEMBER 24-OCTOBER 15).
-Reserve testing room(s) for appropriate date(s) and check adequacy of seating, lighting, and ventilation in testing room(s). - Arrange a make-up date after standard administrations are completed. - Post testing date(s).
-The decision to administer both Parts 1 and 2 of the PRITE on the same or separate days is left to the discretion of each program. - Ensure that all residents and faculty members receive adequate notice of testing dates to avoid schedule conflicts. - Requests for special test accommodations must be submitted NO LATER THAN AUGUST 15, 2014.
-The College cannot guarantee that requests received after that date will be approved.
-ENSURE THAT ALL RESIDENTS ARE AWARE OF THIS DEADLINE. - □ Select proctors to assist with exam administration. - Notify all late entrants to your residency program of the test dates and the deadline to request special accommodation.
+- Note the date(s) designated by The College for test administration (PRITE: September 24 - October 15, 2017; CHILD PRITE: December 1-7, 2017).
+Reserve a testing room(s) for appropriate date(s) and check adequacy of seating, lighting and ventilation in testing room(s). - Arrange a make-up date within one week of the final test administration. - Post testing date(s).
+Ensure that all residents and faculty members receive adequate notice of testing date(s) to avoid schedule conflicts.
+The decision to administer the two-part PRITE on the same or separate days is left to the discretion of each program.
+The CHILD PRITE is a one part examination. - Requests for special test accommodations must be submitted to The College NO LATER THAN AUGUST 15, 2017 (PRITE) or OCTOBER 15, 2017 (CHILD PRITE).
+The College cannot guarantee that requests received after these dates will be approved. - □ Select proctors to assist with test administration.